-- .2 Before any concrete is placed, remove ice, snow, and frost completely from all formwork, reinforcing and other surfaces.
-Raise temperature of formwork, reinforcing, and other surfaces above 10°C for 24 hours minimum prior to concrete placing.
-Where concrete work is to come in contact with the earth, the surfaces of the earth shall be completely free of frost when the concrete is placed thereon. - .3 Heat concrete aggregates and water to a temperature not over 80°C. Concrete shall not be less that 10°C nor more than 30°C in temperature when deposited.
-Concrete when placed during freezing weather (or if freezing is anticipated during curing period) shall be fully enclosed and the temperature of the concrete maintained at not less than 20°C for 5 days and not less than 5°C for an additional 5 days.
-Provide adequate heating to attain the specified concrete strengths required prior to stripping or provide a concrete mix that will meet the specified stripping strengths under reduced curing temperatures. - .4 Keep protective covering clear of concrete and form surfaces to permit full circulation of air.
-Maintain intact for at least 24 hours after the artificial heat is discontinued. - .5 Construct heating enclosures/hoarding to be strong and windproof, and well ventilated.
-Locate heating units to prevent local damage to concrete due to local overheating, over drying, or combustion gases. - .6 Use only Herman Nelson heat exchange fuel oil type heaters for slabs and flat areas.
+- .1 Maintain the following minimum requirements for protection concrete during and after placement in freezing weather.
+Except as noted below, concrete curing and protection to be in accordance with CAN/CSA-A23.1. - .2 Before any concrete is placed, remove ice, snow, and frost completely from all formwork, reinforcing and other surfaces.
+Raise temperature of formwork, reinforcing and other surfaces above 10 °C for 24 hours minimum prior to concrete placing.
+Where concrete work is to come in contact with earth, the surface of the earth shall be completely free of frost when concrete is placed thereon. - .3 Heat concrete aggregate and water to a temperature not over 80 °C. Concrete shall not be less than 10°C nor more than 30°C in temperature when deposited.
+Concrete when placed during freezing weather (or if freezing is anticipated during curing period) shall be fully enclosed and the temperature of the concrete maintained at not less than 20 °C for 5 days and not less than 5 °C for an additional 5 days.
+Provide adequate heating to attain the specified concrete strength required prior to stripping or provide a concrete mix that will meet the specified stripping strength under reduced curing temperatures. - .4 Keep protective covering clear of concrete and form surfaces to permit full circulation of air.
+Maintain intact for at least 24 hours after the artificial heat is discontinued. - .5 Construct heating enclosures/hoarding to be strong and windproof, as well ventilated.
+Locate heating units to prevent local damage to concrete due to local overheating, over drying or combustion gases. - .6 Use only Herman Nelson heat exchange fuel oil type heaters for slabs and flat areas.
 Vent units to outside the building/hoarding.
 Direct-fired units are not acceptable.